 The picture above is entitled ‘Visible vs. Invisible’ by Lai Yat Nam and was displayed at ‘Poverty.
 Full-time.’
 An art exhibition on working poverty.

-According to the Hong Kong Poverty Situation Report for 2019, after policy intervention, 15.8 per cent of Hong Kong’s population – over 1 million people – live in poverty.
-The causes of poverty are interrelated, and that is why Oxfam Hong Kong works on a variety of issues.
+According to the Hong Kong Poverty Situation Report for 2020, before policy intervention, 23.6 per cent of Hong Kong’s population – 1.653 million people – live in poverty.
+The causes of poverty are interrelated, and that is why Oxfam Hong Kong (OHK) works on a variety of issues.
 Besides conducting research on poverty among the elderly, women, the working class and ethnic minorities, for instance, we also conduct policy research to help the public better understand Hong Kong’s poverty issues.
+In 2016, Hong Kong’s Gini coefficient stood at 0.539 before taxes and transfers, and 0.479 after – the highest in 45 years.
+Among developed countries and regions, Hong Kong has the greatest wealth disparity.

-Oxfam believes inequality breeds poverty; the Hong Kong Inequality Report we published in 2018 backed up this claim as it pointed out that systemic problems like unjust policies fuel poverty in Hong Kong.
-As such, Oxfam has been undertaking various advocacy initiatives.
+OHK believes inequality breeds poverty; the Hong Kong Inequality Report we published in 2018 backed up this claim as it pointed out that systemic problems like unjust policies fuel poverty in Hong Kong.
+As such, we at OHK have been undertaking various advocacy initiatives.

 Hong Kong's Housing Woes

-According to the Census and Statistics Department survey in 2016, there was a total of 92,700 subdivided flats that housed nearly 210,000 residents.
+According to the 'Report of the Task Force for the Study on Tenancy Control of Subdivided Units' in 2021, there were 100,943 subdivided flats that housed more than 226,000 residents.
 To solve the housing problem, the government should develop different kinds of community housing in the short term to provide temporary residence for low-income families on the public rental housing waiting list.
 In long term, the government should work on the planning and development of brownfield sites.
 They should accelerate the planning progress to confirm the land sizes of different public housing projects and increase the public housing ratio.

 Thinking Outside the Box About Subdivided Flats